| Source: University of Guelphhttp://www.uoguelph.ca/mediarel/2006/10/college_of_mana.html

 programs are now among the largest graduate programs on campus.

-Alumni from CME undergraduate and graduate programs are employed in senior
+Alumni from CME undergraduate and graduate programs are employed in senior management positions in a variety of sectors, including banking and finance,

 industry, government and hostelry, and as academic faculty on campuses